Felttrip/CS4520/lab1/README.txt

 Use make clean to remove program "copy", any .o files created, and all files with .output extension.

 Usage:
-(No arguments)  copy will print a short help page and usage.
+(No arguments)     copy begin a user dialogue.
-(One argument)  copy will print usage.
+(One argument)     copy will print help and usage.
 (Two arguments)    copy will attempt to copy the source file to the requested destination.
+(Three+ arguments) copy will print help and usage.

 Errors:
 Copy will throw errors for: